sparkle666/sparkle666/README.md

 - 🌱 I’m currently learning Solidity and Web 3.
 - 📫 How to reach me: sikky606@gmail.com
 - 😄 Pronouns: Lol, what is this one again?
-- ⚡ Fun fact: I love Digital marketing and Email marketing.
+- ⚡ Fun fact: I love Digital marketing and Email marketing...
+Also Ronaldo is the GOAT, nothing you can tell me.

 ### I do UIUX on my spare time
 ![Yours Truly](mobile-app.png)